-Out of the hundreds of paintings created by Salvador Dali, his iconic depiction of melting clocks is no doubt the most famous.
+Out of the hundreds of artworks created by Salvador Dali, his iconic melting clock painting is no doubt the most famous.

 Entitled The Persistence of Memory, this painting served as both an outlet for his imagination and a simple allegory—that time is meaningless.